JohnGavin/claude_rix/README.md

 This workspace provides comprehensive documentation and tooling for Claude agents working on R package development projects using Nix, rix, and reproducible workflows.

+> **Repository Structure:** This is a parent git repository containing central documentation and utilities.
+Individual projects (random_walk, statues_named_john, etc.) are in subdirectories, each with their own separate git repositories.
+See [Issue #62](https://github.com/JohnGavin/statues_named_john/issues/62) for rationale.

 ## Quick Start

 ### For Claude Agents (New Session)